PowerDNS/ipcipher/ipcipher.md

 described here is simple and interoperable.
 This page:

  * Describes the algorithms used to encrypt/decrypt IP addresses
- * How to derive the key from a password
+ * Specifies how to derive the key from a password
- * Links to research papers
  * Links to reference implementations in various languages
- * Gives a set of published test vectors to test interoperabilty
+ * Provides a set of published test vectors to test interoperabilty

-In order to enhance interoperability, implementations that want to encrypt IP addresses are encouraged to do so as described in this 'ipcipher' standard.
+In order to enhance interoperability, implementations that want to encrypt IP addresses are encouraged to do so using this 'ipcipher' standard.

 Why encrypt IP addresses?
 =========================